openstack/diskimage-builder/elements/source-repositories/README.md

 for example if you would like diskimage-builder to get ironic from a local mirror you could set DIB_REPOLOCATION_ironic=git://localgitserver/ironic.git

+Alternatively if you would like to use the keystone element and build an image with keystone from a stable branch then you would set DIB_REPOREF_keystone=stable/grizzly

 Git sources will be cloned to \<destination\>

 Tarballs will be extracted to \<destination\>.
 Tarballs should contain a single topleval directory, regardless of the name of this top level directory it will be renamed to \<destination\>

+If mulitple elements register a source location with the same <destination>
+then source-repositories will exit with an error.
+Care should therefore be taken to only use elements together that download source to different locations.